 We are giving the GoDaddy website builder the edge in this category for including native appointment booking tools with all plans, including the free one.
 This makes it the best choice for service- and sales-oriented businesses wanting to easily add online booking capability to their site.

-With the GoDaddy website builder, you can set up online appointments, but not online payments, on the lowest-priced plan (or even the free one).
+With the GoDaddy website builder, you can set up online appointments (but not online payments) on the lowest-priced plan from GoDaddy (or even the free one).
 You can, however, use Pay Links after an appointment is booked to collect payment online.